kelseyabreu/biomastersCampaign/README.md

 "Can it?"

 MR. BIOMASTER:
-"I've been working on this upgrade for days.
+"I've been working on this upgrade for a few weeks.
 It's ready.
 First, you'll need to find the creosote bush ring in the Mojave Desert - it's a clonal organism, nearly 12,000 years old.
 It'll test the upgrade.
 If that works, you'll be ready for the final organism that I've been researching."